reagent-project/reagent-cookbook/basics/cursors/README.md

 Let's create a project and try this out.

 ```
-$ lein new rc basic-component
+$ lein new rc cursors
 ```

 Navigate to `src/cljs/cursors/core.cljs` and make it look like this.